-1. Press Next and the system will move to the waveform site.
-Press and release the button with the Waveform image on the top right of the remote.
+Press Next and the system will move to the waveform site.
+Press and release the button with the Waveform button on the top right of the remote.
+The PPG waveform will begin to scroll in the waveform field.
+When you are satisfied with the waveform press either the Next or the Waveform button to store the PPG waveform.
+Patient should remain as still as possible during the measurement.

-Save the report by selecting File \rightarrow Save or pressing CTRL+S. Print the report by selecting File \rightarrow Print or pressing CTRL+P.
+Save the report by selecting $File \rightarrow Save$ or pressing CTRL+S. Print the report by selecting $File \rightarrow Print$ or pressing CTRL+P.